 The projects presented at Cannes Co-Production Day by the Baltic Event Co-Production Market include:

-8 Views of the Lake Biwa, an avant garde drama blending Japanese and Estonian art traditions across eight intertwined love stories.
+8 Views of Lake Biwa, an avant garde drama blending Japanese and Estonian art traditions across eight intertwined love stories.
 Written and directed by Marko Raat, produced by Ivo Felt, Dora Nedeczky, Allfilm, Estonia.

 Aliya, written and directed by Dekel Berenson, produced by Marek Rozenbaum, Transfax Film Productions ltd., AR Content, Israel, Russia.
 The film follows the journey of a young Ukrainian woman of Jewish heritage training to become an instructor in the Israeli army.

 Black Hole, written and directed by Moonika Siimets, produced by Riina Sildos, Amrion, Estonia.
 Three comically absurd tales interweave in Black Hole, making a point about the essence of modern life when people are in moral decline and have lost the ability to connect with each other.

 Spilt Milk, written by Cara Loftus, directed by Brian Durnin, produced by Laura McNicholas, 925 Productions, Ireland.
 Class A follows 11-year-old Bobby O’Brien, a precocious and energetic boy obsessed with becoming a great detective and looking into the disappearance of his brother Oisin.

 Kevlar Soul, a family drama dealing with addiction.
 Written by Pelle Rådström, directed by Maria Eriksson-Hecht, produced by Ronny Fritsche, Zentropa Sweden, Sweden